Jochem22/commute-delay-alerting/README.md

 Waze returns multiple routes when alternative routes are available.
 Distance from config file needs to match one of these routes.
 This will be the main route to monitor for delays.
-If no routes match, check the log file for all routes Waze API returns, choose your main route and copy correct distance.
+If no routes match, check the log file for all routes Waze API returns, choose your main route and copy correct distance to config.